Frequently Asked Questions

 Q - How do you tie a cravat?

-A - It's very easy to tie a cravat, take a look at our page on How to Tie a Cravat to watch our video with simple instructions.
+A - It's very easy to tie a cravat (easier than a tie!), take a look at our page on How to Tie a Cravat to watch our video with simple instructions.

 A - All of our silk cravats, pocket squares, scarves and neckties are made here in England.
 Our printed silk accessories are made in Macclesfield, famous for its silk printing and silk mills.
 Our woven silk accessories are made in Suffolk by a renowned silk weaving mill, using grade A1 Mulberry silk, with high density warp counts and multi plys.
 See our Great British Quality page for more information on how our products are made right here in England.